Psyllium Husk Benefits Uses And Side Effects

 Common name: Psyllium husk / Isabgol

-Parts used: Psyllium is a form of fibre made from the husk of the psyllium plant’s seeds.
-The plant part is used as the husk.
+Parts used: Psyllium husk is derived from the seeds of the psyllium plant.
+The husk is the part used for medicinal purposes.

-Native region and geographical distribution: It is native to Asia, the Mediterranean region, and North Africa and commercially grown in India.
-In India, the crop is mainly cultivated in Gujarat, Madhya Pradesh, and Rajasthan.
+Native region and geographical distribution: Psyllium husk is native to Asia, the Mediterranean region, and North Africa.
+It is commercially cultivated in India, with major cultivation areas in Gujarat, Madhya Pradesh, and Rajasthan.

-As per the USDA Nutrient Database, the table below shows the nutrient values of psyllium husk per 100 g.
+According to data from the USDA Nutrient Database, the following table presents the nutrient composition of psyllium husk per 100 grams:

 Nutrients Value per 100 g